leandrodalmolin/ignite-react/06-ignite-call/README.md

 Using MySQL for development (see Docker section below) and PlanetScale for production.

+How to execute migrations on PlanetScale:
+- Make sure we are using the migration branch on DATABASE_URL (.env file)
-- Execute migrations in the production DB: `npx prisma db push`
+- Execute the migrations command in the root folder: `npx prisma db push`
+- Go to PlanetScale and deploy changes from "migrations" to the "main" branch

 ### Custom adapter